 Co-founder of AICBR, Norma has been working on issues related to contaminants, food security, climate change, wildlife protection, youth engagement and building community capacity for over 30 years.
 Norma is a Vuntut Gwitchin citizen of Old Crow, Yukon and carries vast experiences and Indigenous Knowledge that is reflected in her work with AICBR.

 Marilyn has worked with AICBR since the beginning.
 She is a member of Selkirk First Nation from Pelly Crossing, Yukon and resides in southern British Columbia.
 Marilyn’s passions are holistic well-being, community development, ethics and community-based research.

-Molly joined AICBR in March 2016 as Communications and Research Coordinator.
-She works on a variety of projects related to food security, healthy lifestyles, climate change adaptation, and youth engagement and mental health doing research, report writing and event coordination & communications, including managing the website and social media for the Institute.
+Molly joined AICBR in March 2016 and works on a variety of projects related to food security, healthy lifestyles, climate change adaptation, and youth engagement and mental health doing research, writing and event coordination & communications, including managing the website, promotions and social media for the Institute.

 Bev has been AICBR’s bookkeeper since 2012 and has 20 years bookkeeping experience.
 In addition to managing AICBR’s finances, Bev contributes to the organization in a variety of valuable ways.

 Anne joined the team in 2017 and performs a variety of tasks related to administration, research, and coordination and works on projects related to climate change, food security and youth engagement.